GHAZAL99/SDA200/Protocol.md

 ### Section 2: Filling the SDA200 device:

 1. Get 3 Eppendorf tubes.
-Assign each tube to one of the following liquids: Crystal Violet, Novec oil and water.
+Assign each tube to one of the following liquids: Crystal Violet, 3M Novec 7500 oil and water.
 Place around 0.5 mL of each liquid in its corresponding tube.

 2. Use the **p20 micropipette**, set at **3 µL** to inject water in the **INLET** of the device.
-Keep injecting water (you can press beyond the first stop) till the water reaches the **first mark** following the inlet. *Look at the image below to see the correct amount of water needed.*
+Keep injecting water (you can press beyond the first stop) till the water reaches the **first mark** following the inlet.
+(The pipette tip should be wiped with kimwipes before inserting in the inlet.
+The tip should be inserted until it reaches the bottom of the inlet.
+Failure to do so would negatively impact the gradient.) *Look at the image below to see the correct amount of water needed.*
 __*Note: Make sure no air is present at the inlet area.*__
 >Water Filling Image:![Water filling](https://raw.githubusercontent.com/GHAZAL99/SDA200/master/SDA%20200%201.jpg?token=AHPXAYI6ZYIMMGH7JKAO4D25OAOAW "Water filling")

 3. Use the **p200 micropipette**, set at **50 µL**, to inject **Crystal Violet** in the **INLET** of the device.
 To do so, press the micropipette to the first stop, and keep pressing till the CV/water fills all the chambers and before it gets into the outlet area.
+(The pipette tip should be wiped with kimwipes before inserting in the inlet.
+The tip should be inserted until it reaches the bottom of the inlet.)
 >Dye Filling Image:![Dye filling](https://raw.githubusercontent.com/GHAZAL99/SDA200/master/SDA%20200%202.jpg?token=AHPXAYOMW7LASDG5POCJFHC5OAN6U "Dye filling")

-4. Use the **p200 micropipette**, set at **50 µL**, to inject **Novec oil** in the **OUTLET** of the device.
+4. Use the **p200 micropipette**, set at **40 µL**, to inject **Novec oil** in the **OUTLET** of the device.
 To do so, press the micropipette to the first stop, **DO NOT RELEASE** your thumb until most of the crystal violet/water and the air present at the inlet area is pushed out.
 Use Kimwipes to absorb the liquid that comes out of the device.
 >Oil Filling Image:![Oil filling](https://raw.githubusercontent.com/GHAZAL99/SDA200/master/SDA%20200%203.jpg?token=AHPXAYN4NXF4GXRCKYBMXDS5OAOCO "Oil filling")

 5. If you notice air pushing the oil out of the channels, inject more oil from the **OUTLET**, the same way you did in step